-Unsealed radiation: internal radiation therapy that is swallowed or given by injecting a radioactive substance into the bloodstream or a body cavity.
+Unsealed radiation: internal radiation therapy that’s swallowed or given by injecting a radioactive substance into the bloodstream or a body cavity.
 This substance is not sealed in a container or implant.

 White blood cells: the blood cells that help defend the body against infection

-X-ray: a form of radiation that can be used either at low levels to make a picture of the inside of the body or at high levels to kill cancer cells
+X-ray: a form of radiation that can be used either at low levels to make pictures of the inside of the body or at high levels to kill cancer cells